 The 2020 season was shortened to 60 games, but that still provided individual players the chance to shine and either maintain their status as elite or crash the party and shake up our notions of which players are among the best at each spot on the diamond.
-So continuing an annual tradition, MLB Network is airing the “Top 10 Players Right Now” for each position, with third basemen up next Wednesday.
+So continuing an annual tradition, MLB Network aired the “Top 10 Players Right Now” for each position.

 Using rankings based on past player performance, a number of offensive and defensive metrics, both advanced data and traditional numbers, and analysis by the MLB Network research team, “The Shredder” gives us its input (output?) on which players are the 10 best at their positions right now.

 Mookie Betts leads the way in right field for the second straight year, after hitting .292/.366/.562 with 16 homers and 10 steals during his first season with the Dodgers.
 Betts also remained a strong defensive presence in right field and won his fifth career Gold Glove Award.

 Betts is followed by two of baseball’s brightest young stars in Juan Soto (22 years old) and Ronald Acuña Jr. (23).
 Soto was the No. 1 left fielder a year ago, but he’ll shift over to right after the Nationals signed Kyle Schwarber.
 Soto won a batting title with a .351 average and led the Majors in on-base percentage (.490) and slugging (.695) over 47 games in 2020.
 Not to be outdone, Acuña has produced 55 homers with 45 steals since the beginning of 2019, and he had a career-best .987 OPS in ’20.